RafaAlm/RafaAlm/README.md

--    ## Olá pessoal!
-Sou o Rafael Almeida estou no começo de carreira de Data Analyst, tenho muito que aprender as dicas são bem vindas.
+-    ## I'm Passionate technology enthusiast with a data-driven mindset and a commitment to constant learning..

-- 👦  Atualmente trabalho com suporte de TI...
+- 👦  Itern data engineer.
-- 👨‍🎓  Estou concluindo a gradução em Sistemas de Informação ...
+- 👨‍🎓  Last semester of information systems.
-- 📚  Estudo ferramentas de Data Analyst e faço curso relacionado a area...
+- 📚  I believe that knowledge is an ongoing journey, and I'm always acquiring new skills and deepening my expertise in areas related to technology and data.

-- ⚽  Gosto muito de praticar esportes...
+- ⚽  I like to pratice sports.
-- 🎮  Também curto games digitais...
+- 🎮  I love to play video gamesfam.
-- ♟️  Amo jogar xadres...
+- ♟️  Sometimes I play chess.

  ##
  <div align="left">